 These pages inform you on:

-- how to set up Stratus Agent users and manage access to Power BI Data Warehouse.
+- how to set up LUCS users and manage access to Power BI Data Warehouse.

-- how you connect your report templates via either manual or automated means.
+- how you connect your reports to a database via either manual or automated means.

 Power BI itself is supported by Microsoft.
 We highly recommend reading the official Power BI User Documentation by Microsoft as UI elements and procedures described below may change.

 The procedures for setting up the DB user and LUCS permissions are identical for both Power BI and Excel.
 After the permissions setup on this page head over to Data Evaluation Template Use page to see how to connect to the data source.

 Data Warehouse Permissions

 To manage the permissions in databases, the system allows the usage of multiple user-defined roles.
 Domain users and group accounts can be assigned as members of these roles to assign permissions for database.

 The following Database Roles exist in the database.